-ANNEX 1: SAMPLE COURSE AGENDA FOR COMBINED TRAINING
+ANNEX 1: SAMPLE COURSE AGENDA FOR STAND-ALONE TRAINING

-The following is a sample course agenda for a uterine evacuation with medications and manual vacuum aspiration combined two-day training.
-This template assumes that participants have already been through a values clarification and attitude transformation (VCAT) workshop.
+The following are two sample course agendas.
+The first is for a two-day uterine evacuation with MVA stand-alone training.
+This template assume that participants have already been through a values clarification and attitude transformation (VCAT) workshop.
 Therefore, only one VCAT exercise as an early group activity is incorporated in the agenda.
-If participants have not been through a prior VCAT workshop, it is recommended to add, if possible, a one-day VCAT workshop prior to starting the uterine evacuation module(s).
+If participants have not been through a prior VCAT workshop, it is recommended to add, if possible, a one-day VCAT workshop prior to starting the uterine evacuation module.